PLAN YOUR TRIP

 If coral encounters plastic the likelihood of it becoming diseased increases from 4% to 89%; a disastrous effect as coral is home to more than 25% of marine life.

 How many animals die from ocean plastic pollution?
 While the true figure may not be known, we can estimate over 100,000 marine mammals and over 1 million seabirds are killed by ocean plastic every year.
 Along with this, 100% of baby sea turtles have plastics in their stomachs.
-With so many animals mistaking plastic items and particles for food, or becoming entangled, the impact of plastic pollution on marine life has become a global crisis.
+With so many animals mistaking plastic items and particles for food, or becoming entangled, the impact of plastic waste on marine life has become a global crisis.

 Animals consuming plastic can starve to death as the plastic fills their stomach preventing them from eating proper food, rupturing their organs or blocking food from traveling to the intestine.
 In one case in the Philippines a curvier beaker whale was found vomiting blood with over 88 pounds of plastic in its belly.
 Its body started to destroy itself from the inside due to the plastic waste.

-Plastic pollution is ridding the world of marine species, with over 700 on the edge of extinction, including Hawaiian monk seals and loggerhead sea turtles.
+Plastic pollution facts show it is ridding the world of marine species, with over 700 on the edge of extinction, including Hawaiian monk seals and loggerhead sea turtles.
 Along with larger mammals even the tiniest organisms can be impacted by toxic microplastics which in turn make their way up the food chain.

 Plastics consistently make up 60 to 90% of all marine debris studied.